Eng-Dan/Airbus-ISI-TFU/README.md

 # Doc-Manager
-Application for management of airlines and OEMs support documentation.
+Application for management of airline and OEMs support/supplemental documentation.

 ## Main features
-* Embedded search engine for:
+* Embedded search engine for searching documents related to:
-* * Fault/Warning message related documents
+  * Fault/Warning messages
-* * Components PNs related documents
+  * Components PNs
-* * Equipments FINs related documents
+  * Equipments FINs
-* * Generic search based on key words
+  * Generic search based on key words

+* Record of the technical analysis of a document
+* Adding of custom attributes for the document